CRUSVEDER/my-second-brain-sync/Google CS professional Certification/4 Tools of the Trade - Linux and SQL/3 Linux commands in the Bash shell.md

 - `whatis`: Provides a one-line summary of a command.
 - `apropos`: Search man docs by a term, can also call with `-a` for multiple terms.

-## Feedback

-Lab is again excellent, requiring applying knowledge instead of explicitly stating what needs to be done.
-It's great that Reddit / Unix & Linux Stack Exchange are mentioned / linked, many courses skip the "real world" information finding.